Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Diamond Head Summit Trail - Oahu

 Diamond Head is the most iconic hike in Hawaii and a great warm-up before tackling harder trails.
-The 1.6-mile round trip climbs through tunnels and bunkers built during World War II and emerges at the summit with sweeping views of Waikiki and the south shore.
+1.6-mile round trip climbs through tunnels and bunkers built during World War II and emerges at the summit with sweeping views of Waikiki and the south shore.

 Bring a lightweight hiking daypack with water and sunscreen.
 The trail has no shade and the crater interior heats up quickly.